remix-run/remix/docs/guides/mdx.md

 };
 ```

-The above configuration parses markdown to insert [highlight.js][highlightjs] friendly DOM elements.
-To have the syntax highlighting appear, you need also include a highlight.js css file.
-See [Surfacing Styles][surfacing-styles].
+The above configuration parses the markdown to insert [highlight.js][highlightjs] friendly DOM elements.
+To have the syntax highlighting appear, you will also need to include the highlight.js css file.
+See also [surfacing styles][surfacing-styles].

 [mdx]: https://mdxjs.com